mategog/RedBull-s-Fall/README.md

 The team set is intentionally limited to the top four to stay within Community Edition cluster limits while keeping the narrative focused on the title fight.

 ---

+## Analyzing cornering vs. straight-line performance

+A core part of the narrative is *where* a car gains or loses time: on the straights (engine, drag, DRS) or through the corners (downforce, mechanical grip).
+OpenF1 does not expose corner-level data — there is no "this is corner 3" signal — so this is inferred, not measured directly, from two fields the `laps` endpoint provides per lap:

+- **`st_speed`** — speed-trap value at the end of the main straight (straight-line pace)
+- **`duration_sector_1/2/3`** — the three sector times

+The signal is the **combination**: a team with a *low speed trap* but *competitive sector times* is likely carrying more downforce — slower on the straight, faster where the corners are.
+This separates the two performance domains instead of guessing from overall lap time alone.

+**Deliberate limitation:** which sector is "corner-dominant" vs. "straight-dominant" varies by circuit (Monza ≠ Monaco), so this project does **not** hard-classify sectors or assume track geometry.
+It reports the speed-trap-vs-sector-time relationship per team and lets the pattern speak.
+This keeps the inference defensible — no claim is made about knowing where corners are on the track, only that a low straight-line speed paired with strong sector pace points to a downforce-led setup.

+---